slidevjs/slidev/README.md

 ~~Currently, I will focus more on the content of the slides I need myself.
 I will update the slides of my next talk with it (you can also have a preview of it :P). **Think it as a template for making slides at this moment**.
 After finishing my talk, I will make this a standalone tool like VitePress where all you need is a command with a markdown file.~~

-Alright, I broke my words again, it's now available as an standalone tool 🎉
+Alright, I broke my words again.
+It's now available as a standalone tool 🎉

 **Docs and guides on [slidev.antfu.me](https://slidev.antfu.me)**